ejparnell/intro-to-mongodb/README.md

 - `<filter>` - Used to find which documents we want to delete.
 Just like in `db.collection.find()` demo, we can pass in a field/value pair to search for.

-Now that we know what we need for this method, let's use it:
+Now that we know what we need for this method let's use it:

 ```js
 console.log(db.tng.deleteMany({}))